ASVspoof 2021: Towards Spoofed and Deepfake Speech Detection in the Wild: Hidden Track

+We recall that the main goal of hidden track data is to assess the dependence of CM upon certain data characteristics such as non-speech and real/simulated attacks for PA track.
 The comparison of EERs for evaluation set and hidden track are presented in Fig.~\ref{fig:hidden_track}.
 We can see that for LA and DF scenarios, while for the main track the EERs for the top systems are all lower than 10\%, for the hidden track the number raised to more than 20\%.
 Such pattern can also be found for the PA scenario, with narrower performance gap between the main and hidden tracks.

 The results indicate the effect of silence on the spoofing detection.
 Meanwhile, the different gap between PA and the other two scenarios may due to the artifact on the length of silence injected in the spoofed and bonafide training data --- for LA and DF, where synthetic speeches are produced via TTS systems, such difference is large.
 For PA where the attack comes from replaying the audio, such difference becomes smaller.